Chart Color Schemes

 Infrastructure

 Eleven projects have been identified by AreaSearch as potentially impacting the area.
-Key ones include Taigum Gardens Estate (Stage 3 & 4), 291-293 Zillmere Road Townhouse Development, Zillmere Social Housing Units, and Taigum Square Shopping Centre Redevelopment.
+Key projects include Taigum Gardens Estate (Stage 3 & 4), 291-293 Zillmere Road Townhouse Development, Zillmere Social Housing Units, and Taigum Square Shopping Centre Redevelopment.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.